harvard-dce/mh-opsworks/README.md

 The default cluster configuration assumes you're using NFS storage provided by the "Storage" layer.
-If you use the default opsworks-managed storage, `mh-opsworks` will create an NFS server on the single ec2 instance defined in the "Storage" layer and connect the Admin, Engage, and Worker nodes to it via autofs / automount and the `mh-opsworks-recipes::nfs-client` chef recipe.
+If you use the default opsworks-managed storage, `oc-opsworks` will create an NFS server on the single ec2 instance defined in the "Storage" layer and connect the Admin, Engage, and Worker nodes to it via autofs / automount and the `oc-opsworks-recipes::nfs-client` chef recipe.

 If you'd like to use NFS storage provided by some other service - [zadara storage](http://www.zadarastorage.com), for instance, please see